SamHjelmfelt/Ember/README.md

 * clusterName (required)
 * ambariServerHostName (required)
 * hostNames (required)
+* ports (Optional, comma separated list of ports to bind) (Default: all HDP and HDF ports)
-* externalIPs (required for external access to nodes)
+* externalIPs (Optional, only necessary for access from outside the host machine)

 * ambariVersion (required) (Default is 2.7.1.0)
 * hdpVersion (required to use blueprint script) (Default is 3.0.1.0-187)